solana-labs/solana/docs/src/wallet-guide/hardware-wallets/ledger.md

 title: Ledger Nano
 ---

-This page describes how to use a Ledger Nano S or Nano X to interact with Solana using the command line tools.
+This page describes how to use a Ledger Nano S, Nano S Plus, or Nano X to interact with Solana using the command line tools.

 ## Before You Begin